mitmedialab/SAR-opal-base/README.md

 - When adding new images to the project, make sure to set each image as 'Advanced' and check the 'read/write' box in the Unity editor.
 If you don't do this, when images are programatically loaded as PlayObjects, the polygon colliders won't be generated to properly fit the image's shape/outline.
   When deploying the game, you'll probably get the error "Sprite outline generation failed - could not read texture pixel data.
 Did you forget to make the texture readable?" whenever you dynamically add a polygon collider to an object.
 Something about textures/images not being readable by scripts by default, the polygon collider needing to read the texture to figure out the outline to make the collider the right shape, but not being able to, and thus the collider ending up the wrong shape and making collisions happen weird...

 - Only a small set of "demo" graphics are included in this repository.
-The full set is available from the Personal Robots Group - email students in the group to inquire.
+The full set of graphics for different games is available from the Personal Robots Group - email students in the group to inquire.
 Add the full set to the "Resources\/base\_images" folder.

 ## Version Notes